keycloak/keycloak/testsuite/performance/README.md

 To use a custom properties file specify `-Ddataset.properties.file=ABSOLUTE_PATH_TO_FILE` instead of `-Ddataset`.

+To generate data using a different version of Keycloak Admin Client set property `-Dserver.version=SERVER_VERSION` to match the version of the provisioned server.

 #### Dataset Parameters

 | Property | Description | Value in the Default Dataset |